IsaacSchemm/Pandacap/README.md

 # Pandacap

-A single-user art gallery, feed reader, and social media server, built using F# and C# on ASP.NET Core and designed for Azure.
+A single-user art gallery, feed reader, and social media server, built using F# and C#.

 On the home page:

 * Your avatar and username
 * Links to your attached accounts
-* Your ActivityPub handle, bridged Bluesky handle (if any), and links to users you follow and communities you've bookmarked
+* Your ActivityPub handle
-* Links to RSS/Atom feeds
+* Links to users and feeds you follow
 * Up to 8 of your **image posts**
 * Up to 12 image posts from your **favorites**
 * Up to 5 of your **text posts**